Your guide to the Tony Awards categories

 The Tonys differ from performance awards like the Oscars in that they don't differentiate between "supporting" and "featured" actors in addition to leads.
-At the Tonys, all non-lead performances are nominated for awards in the featured actor/actress categories.
+At the Tonys, all non-lead performances are nominated for awards in the Featured Actor/Actress categories.
 But like the Oscars, there isn't an exact science to how the difference is determined.
 Broadly, the difference has to do with the size of the part.
 But some plays with ensemble casts don't have "leading" actors.
 Many main performers are instead considered "featured" since they all have a similar amount of stage time and important presence throughout the show.

-In the 2022 revival of Take Me Out, for example, Jesse Williams plays the "lead" character of Darren Lemming, but he, Jesse Tyler Ferguson, and Michael Oberholtzer are all nominated in the Best Featured Actor in a Play category.
+In the 2022 revival of Take Me Out, for example, Jesse Williams played the "lead" character of Darren Lemming, but he, Jesse Tyler Ferguson, and Michael Oberholtzer were all nominated in the Best Featured Actor in a Play category.
 The same thing happened with the 2002 Broadway premiere, when the actors playing Williams's and Ferguson's roles were nominated.
 As with the lead performers, the Tony Awards Administration Committee makes these determinations in its meetings.

 Best Book of a Musical

 No, this isn't an award for a literal companion book to a musical.
 The "book" is another word for the musical's script, or all the non-sung dialogue between the songs.
 The bookwriter is like the show's playwright, and there can be multiple writers on one show.
-For example, Paradise Square has three bookwriters, and they'd all win the Best Book of a Musical award together if their show wins.
+For example, Paradise Square had three bookwriters, and they'd all win the Best Book of a Musical award together if their show won.

 Best Original Score (Music and/or Lyrics) Written for the Theatre